-The U.S. Department of State’s Educational and Cultural Affairs (ECA) Bureau seeks Podcast Producer to provide comprehensive podcast production services to support ECA’s podcast 22.33 and other audio related initiatives.
+The U.S. Department of State’s Educational and Cultural Affairs (ECA) Bureau seeks a Podcast Producer to provide comprehensive podcast production services to support ECA’s podcast 22.33 and other audio related initiatives.

 The primary mission of 22.33 is to highlight to a general public audience how the Department of State’s international exchange programs improve foreign relations, strengthen national security, and provide a broad range of domestic benefits, while having profound and positive impacts on participants and audiences.